Top 5 4th Quarter Trades of Se - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Sequoia Financial Advisors, LLC bought 714,509 shares of ARCA:FNDF for a total holding of 3,411,746.
-The trade had a 0.57% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $27.96.
+During the quarter, SeaBridge Investment Advisors LLC bought 12,055 shares of NAS:FANG for a total holding of 26,351.
+The trade had a 0.59% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $146.13.

-In terms of valuation, Schwab Fundamental International Large Company Index ETF has a price-earnings ratio of 9.47 and a price-book ratio of 1.04.
+In terms of valuation, Diamondback Energy Inc has a price-earnings ratio of 5.87, a price-book ratio of 1.83, a EV-to-Ebitda ratio of 4.42 and a price-sales ratio of 2.66.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.